archethic-foundation/archethic-docs/docs/FAQ/bridge.md

 ## Issues management

-### **What happens if a problem occurs or I refuse a transaction during the transfer?**
+### **What happens if a problem occurs, or I refuse a transaction during the transfer?**
-During the delay of the acknowledgment, you should wait the end of the duration and you can tell the refund of your ERC20 Wallet with the "REFUND" button available on your Archethic Bridge application.
+During the delay of the acknowledgment, you should wait for the end of the duration, and you can tell the refund of your ERC20 Wallet with the "REFUND" button available on your Archethic Bridge application.
 ### **If I sent the tokens to a wrong Mainnet address, what to do?**

 You lose the tokens if the Mainnet address is not your address.
 Same thing if you do an error in the address (for example a 0 instead of 1).